CogStack/OAC-NLP/README.md

 This repository does not contain any patient data, the report text used in the demo is a generic structure.

 ## See also
-https://github.com/dbeanm/SimpleDrugNLP for a more generic version
+https://github.com/dbeanm/DrugPipeline for a more generic version which we are using to detect ACE inhibitors and ARBs in clincial text.

 https://github.com/CogStack/MedCAT and https://github.com/CogStack/MedCATtrainer for a much more advanced tool